theowenyoung/archive-actionsflow/packages/actionsflow-trigger-reddit/README.md

 # Usage

-We use [Reddit RSS](https://www.reddit.com/wiki/rss) to implement this trigger, so you need to provide a reddit posts or comment url to watch the reddit updates.
+We use [Reddit RSS](https://www.reddit.com/wiki/rss) to implement this trigger, so you need to provide a reddit posts or comment URL to watch the reddit updates.

 All hot feed: